-Exciting things the children will be learning in the Spring Term…
+Exciting things the children will be learning in the spring term…

-During the first half of the term in science the children will be covering the topic: Animals Including Humans.
-This will involve looking at the skeletons of animals and humans, they will be focusing on how muscles work and which foods are needed to keep the body healthy.
-In the second half of term, they will cover the topic: Plants.
-The children will be looking at what plants need to grow and the names of the different parts of a flowing plant, they will also be looking at the role flowers play in the life cycle of plants.
+During the first half of the term in science, the children will be covering the topic ‘Animals Including Humans.’
+This will involve looking at the skeletons of animals and humans.
+They will be focusing on how muscles work and which foods are needed to keep the body healthy.
+In the second half of term, they will cover the topic ‘Plants.’
+The children will be looking at what plants need to grow and the names of the different parts of a flowering plant.
+They will also be looking at the role flowers play in the life cycle of plants.

 More information about our curriculum

 More information about the curriculum content can be found in our ‘Curriculum Captures’ (click here) on the school website.
-These are useful for parents to see the content of what is being taught and to use this information to help support your child at home.